coderofsalvation/xrfragment/doc/RFC_XR_Macros.md

 Therefore, XR Macros allows us to enrich/connect existing dataformats, by offering a polyglot notation based on existing notations:<br>

 1. getting/setting common used 3D properties using querystring- or JSON-notation
-1. querying 3D properties using the lightweight searchengine notation used in [XR Fragments](https://xrfragment.org)
+1. targeting 3D properties using the lightweight query notation present in [XR Fragments](https://xrfragment.org)

 > NOTE: The chapters in this document are ordered from highlevel to lowlevel (technical) as much as possible